nickbaxter18/CodexHUB/docs/context/README.md

   fetch script can package canonical references.
 - Note the version or date of last revision at the top of long-lived documents to help agents decide when to refresh their cached knowledge.
+- Regenerate the bundle with `scripts/fetch-context.sh --archive` after substantial updates so automated reviewers consume the latest knowledge pack.